 Yes, You Can Teach English Abroad Without a College Degree!

-One of best things about the field of teaching English as a foreign language (TEFL) is that it is open to just about anyone.
-There are opportunities to teach English abroad for teachers young and old, with or without teaching experience, who are native English speakers or not.
-You can even teach abroad without a degree:
+One of the best things about the field of teaching English as a foreign language (TEFL) is that it’s open to just about anyone.
+There are opportunities to teach English abroad for teachers young and old, with or without teaching experience, and who are native English speakers or not.
+You can even teach abroad without a degree.

 1. Costa Rica

 This nature lover’s paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
 You don’t need a degree to teach English at many language schools here– or throughout much of Central and South America– just TEFL certification.
 Teach in the Central Valley of Costa Rica where the TEFL market is strongest, and enjoy spring-like temperatures most of the year.